makeabilitylab/physcomp/arduino/piano.md

 In this lesson, we are going to make a simple five-key piano with tactile buttons wired with internal pull-up resistors and a [piezo buzzer](https://www.adafruit.com/product/160).
 Will it be fun?
 Yes!
 Will it produce hi-fidelity music?
 No!

 As a sneak preview, try out our circuit+code in the Tinkercad simulator.
-Click "Start Simulation" and then click on the buttons to hear corresponding notes (yes, the "notes" will sound somewhat abrasive to our ears—more on that below)
+Click "Start Simulation" and then click on the buttons to "play the piano" (yes, the "notes" will sound somewhat abrasive to our ears—more on that below).
+You can even click on the 'Code' button, modify the code, and rerun the simulation.

 <iframe width="725" height="453" src="https://www.tinkercad.com/embed/dunwYl8U0Uq?editbtn=1" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>